MaterializeInc/materialize/doc/user/content/overview/architecture.md

 ### Creating sources

 When Materialize receives a `CREATE SOURCE...` statement, it connects to some destination to read data.
-In the case of streaming sources, it attempts to connect to a Kafka stream, which it plugs into its local instance of [Differential](https://github.com/frankmcsherry/differential-dataflow).
-You can find more information about how that works in the
+You can find more information about how that works in the [Sources](#sources-ingesting-data) section.
-[Sources](#sources-ingesting-data) section.

 ### Reading data